jchansen/reactjs-phoenix/README.md

 ```

 ### 2. data-driven
 This step refactors `start` by wrapping the data recieved from the server in a structure that allows it to be expressive and clear.
+We do this so that our components can become data-driven, meaning they know exactly what to do with the data based off nothing more that the `data.state` property.
+The components will know if they data is being fetched, updated, if there was an error updating, if the data couldn't be found, and could also be easily extended to provide custom states beyond the standard CRUD states (for example taking into account very specific API errors like rate limits, authorization, etc.)

 ```jsx
 componentDidMount: function() {